malywut/personal_website/content/blog/posts/6-bookwriting/index.md

 I found that having a co-author was a great help, on many levels.
 First, we complement ourselves technically: Olivier is more into the theory, and I am more into the practical applications.
 This means that we could split the work easily, and that the book is more complete.
 Second, we could motivate each other.
 Writing a book is a long process, and it is easy to lose motivation.
 Having a co-author means that you have someone to push you, to help you, to motivate you.
 You also owe it to them to be on track.
 Third, we could review each other's work.
 I found this to be a great way to learn from each other, and to improve the quality of the book.
 I also found that reviewing someone else's work is a great way to improve your own writing.
 I would recommend this to anyone writing a book.
-And reciprocately, I could ask him questions or his opinion on some sections I had doubts about.
+And reciprocally, I could ask him questions or his opinion on some sections I had doubts about.
 Fourth, we could share the workload.
 We had different personal situations, and different ways of working.
 We had agreed to do a 50/50 split on the royalties, but we never monitored how much time each of us spent on the book, or how much content was produced by each one of us.
 We had different ways of managing our time and globally we trusted each other.
 On the first edition I would say that Olivier wrote more, and I spent more time on the other steps of the process - but both of us are fine with this.
-Knowing that Olivier was available when I was not, and reciprocately, was a lifesaver to stay on track with the deadlines.
+Knowing that Olivier was available when I was not, and reciprocally, was a lifesaver to stay on track with the deadlines.

 I would definitely recommend having a co-author, if you can find someone you trust, and that you can work with.
 But I would also recommend having a clear agreement on the workload, the royalties, and the deadlines beforehand, knowing that perfect equality is not possible.

 ### Balancing work, family and writing

 The two editions were included in our employer's program to support technical advocacy.
 This means that the books are our personal initiative, we wrote the book in our spare time, but we had some support from our employer in the form of a little spare time to do some research on the topic.
 This means that a part of the research was done during my work time, or was derived from my work.
 On the other hand, the research I did in my free time for the book was useful for my work.
-This might seem obvious, but writing a technical book on a subject that you use daily a work is a great way to improve your skills and knowledge on the subject, and reciprocately, the quality and depth of your writing will be improved by your daily work.
+This might seem obvious, but writing a technical book on a subject that you use daily a work is a great way to improve your skills and knowledge on the subject, and reciprocally, the quality and depth of your writing will be improved by your daily work.

 While writing the book, I had a part-time job (one afternoon off/week), but with two children under 5 to entertain during that time.
 I also have a time-consuming hobby (climbing) which I need to do for my overall health - I am much more productive at work, patient with my children and overall happier when I climb regularly.

 Overall, during two months, I had to use up all the spare time I could find to write the book.
 I took some days off from work to write.
 I wrote evenings and weekends.
 I worked on the book during my children's nap time.
 I worked in my car while my partner was driving on family weekends.
 I worked on my phone while waiting at a Muse concert.
 It was a real challenge, I would not have been able to do it without my partner's support and patience.

+If you plan to write a book, estimating the time you have to do so is really mandatory.
+For us is as a a short but very intense effort.
+I think it is more common to write books on a longer time frame, which has the downside of testing your motivation.
+Are you in a sprint or marathon mindset?

 ## Financial compensation